 Q.How do I code for a dual energy X-ray absorptiometry (Dexa) scan and will it be covered?

 A.Dual energy X-ray (DXA) absorptiometry is a means of measuring bone mineral density.
 It is used to diagnosis osteopenia or osteoporosis.
 DXA is also effective in tracking the effects of treatment for osteoporosis and other conditions that cause bone loss.
 In urology, many physicians will recommend that prostate cancer patients receiving androgen deprivation therapy have a DXA scan.

 For many third-party payers, there are policy limits in place that restrict the frequency of DXA scans on an individual.
 The same is true for Medicare.
 Medicare has established a national coverage determination (NCD) for bone density study procedures that address the type of procedures covered, qualified individuals, provider requirements and frequency limitations.
 Medicare carriers may or may not have a written local coverage determination (LCD) and/or articles outlining additional coding guidelines particularly for patients not addressed in the NCD.
+However, there is no specific coverage for men who have undergone long term hormone therapy.
 Claims will be denied if the medical policy limits have already been met.
-If the service requires additional study beyond these limits and you believe the study is medically necessary you should contact the payer to discuss the case prior to rendering the service.
+If the service requires additional study beyond these limits and you believe the study is medically necessary you should contact the insurer to discuss the case prior to rendering the service.

-Diagnosis codes that support medical necessity can and do vary by payer; therefore, it is important to contact your local payers for coverage and coding guidelines to ensure accurate billing.
+Diagnosis codes that support medical necessity can and do vary by payer; therefore, it is important to contact your local insurer for coverage and coding guidelines to ensure accurate billing.

 © 2017 American Urological Association Education and Research Inc. All Rights Reserved.